21 Hours Fasting | Benefits | Risks and Tips

 Fasting is becoming increasingly popular among dieters looking for a quick and easy solution to lose a few pounds.

-Following a calorie-restricted diet that includes all or specific foods and beverages should theoretically result in decreased overall calorie consumption, resulting in more significant weight loss over time.
+Following a calorie-restricted diet that includes all or specific foods and beverages should theoretically decrease overall calorie consumption, resulting in more significant weight loss over time.

 Short-term fasting may increase metabolism by boosting levels of the neurotransmitter norepinephrine, which may help you lose weight more quickly and effectively.